-Section O
+Section R

-The Warm Weather Shut Down (WWSD) feature prevents the heating system from operating after the outdoor temperature exceeds the WWSD temperature setting.
+The Warm Weather Shut Down (WWSD) feature prevents the heating system (including floor minimum temperatures) from operating after the outdoor temperature exceeds the WWSD temperature setting.
 You can follow the tN4 System Control's WWSD or you can set WWSD temperatures for the Wake and Occupied events, and for the Unoccupied and Sleep events.
-You can also enable or shut off floor warming depending on changes in outdoor temperatures.

-Locate the WWSD setting in the Adjust menu.
+· Locate the WWSD setting in the Adjust menu.